mediaecosystems/public-infrastructure/src/pages/podcasts/09-holiday-special.md

   - Science
 ---

-For this very special episode of Reimagining the Internet, Ethan is joined by Knight First Amendment Institute research fellow [Chand Rajendra-Nicolucci](https://knightcolumbia.org/bios/view/chand-rajendra-nicolucci) and producer Mike Sugarman to celebrate 12 days of reimagining the internet.
+For this very special episode of Reimagining the Internet, Ethan is joined by Knight First Amendment Initiative research fellow [Chand Rajendra-Nicolucci](https://knightcolumbia.org/bios/view/chand-rajendra-nicolucci) and producer Mike Sugarman to celebrate 12 days of reimagining the internet.
 We talk about our favorite stuff on the internet this year, and what we're looking forward to in 2021.
 We share our holidy cheer talking about Zoom class fails, livestreaming concerts, and a speculative West African recipe war.

 A list of things mentioned on this podcast: